front-end-intermediate/session-1/readme.md

 const { twitter, facebook } = me.links.social;
 ```

-Change the variable
+Change the variable name:

 ```
 const { twitter:tw, facebook:fb } = me.links.social;
 ```

+Examine faq.js as a sample of an object.

 ##Back to Layout

-Objects in our page
+Links for our page - an array that contains multiple objects:

 ```
 var navItemsObj = [